csemanmohan/imdb-Django/README.md

-Here is a task we would like you to do -
+Here is a task we are doing -

-Create a RESTful API to search for movies(something similar to IMDB).
-For this we would like you to use:
+Created a RESTful API to search for movies(something similar to IMDB).
 1. SQLlite to store data,
-2. Any Python Framework for implementing the API endpoints.
+2. Python Framework for implementing the API endpoints.

-There should also be a decent implementation to search for movies.
+Implementation to search for movies.
-For your convenience I have attached some data that you can use to populate your database.
+Data i have dumped, Which one can use to populate your database.
-Try and deploy this on Heroku.
+We have run and deployed this on Heroku.

-The timeline for this is 1 hours.
-Make your design decisions wisely, you will be asked questions on the implementation at the end of the task.